Bernoulli's principle: Compressible flow equation

-Bernoulli developed his principle from observations on liquids, and Bernoulli's equation is valid for ideal fluids: those that are incompressible, irrotational, inviscid, and subjected to conservative forces.
-It is sometimes valid for the flow of gases: provided that there is no transfer of kinetic or potential energy from the gas flow to the compression or expansion of the gas.
+Bernoulli developed his principle from observations on liquids, and Bernoulli's equation is valid for ideal fluids: those that are inviscid, incompressible and subjected only to conservative forces.
+It is sometimes valid for the flow of gases as well, provided that there is no transfer of kinetic or potential energy from the gas flow to the compression or expansion of the gas.
 If both the gas pressure and volume change simultaneously, then work will be done on or by the gas.
-In this case, Bernoulli's equation—in its incompressible flow form—cannot be assumed to be valid.
+In this case, Bernoulli's equation in its incompressible flow form cannot be assumed to be valid.
 However, if the gas process is entirely isobaric, or isochoric, then no work is done on or by the gas (so the simple energy balance is not upset).
 According to the gas law, an isobaric or isochoric process is ordinarily the only way to ensure constant density in a gas.
 Also the gas density will be proportional to the ratio of pressure and absolute temperature; however, this ratio will vary upon compression or expansion, no matter what non-zero quantity of heat is added or removed.
 The only exception is if the net heat transfer is zero, as in a complete thermodynamic cycle or in an individual isentropic (frictionless adiabatic) process, and even then this reversible process must be reversed, to restore the gas to the original pressure and specific volume, and thus density.
 Only then is the original, unmodified Bernoulli equation applicable.
 In this case the equation can be used if the flow speed of the gas is sufficiently below the speed of sound, such that the variation in density of the gas (due to this effect) along each streamline can be ignored.
 Adiabatic flow at less than Mach 0.3 is generally considered to be slow enough.

 It is possible to use the fundamental principles of physics to develop similar equations applicable to compressible fluids.
 There are numerous equations, each tailored for a particular application, but all are analogous to Bernoulli's equation and all rely on nothing more than the fundamental principles of physics such as Newton's laws of motion or the first law of thermodynamics.